AlexSabourinDev/cranberry_blog/ATaleOfTooManyBlurs_Part2_SeparableKernels.md

 As you can see, figuring out if your blur is separable can net you some excellent savings for very little work!

-You can then extend that idea using groupshared memory to reduce your overall memory pressure!
+You can then extend that idea using groupshared memory to reduce your overall memory pressure.
 However, as we saw, its not necessarily a clear win if your data and situation can't benefit from this optimization.

 In the next part of this series, we'll be touching on the most complex of our blurs.
-The sliding window blur and its hyper-complex form, the inline sliding window blur!
+The sliding window blur and its hyper-complex form, the inline sliding window blur.

 See you next time!